Budgeting Made Simple: A Step by Step Guide

 How to Make a Personal Budget in Excel

-One of the absolute easiest ways to start off budgeting is to make a simple budgeting template in Excel.
+One of the absolute easiest ways to prepare to make a budget is to make a simple budgeting template in Excel.
 Excel is great because it allows you to:

 - Organize all your information.